Director Cheatle Resigns And State Police Testimony

 I would like to take this opportunity to offer our condolences on the passing of Congresswoman Lee.

-I'm humbled to be here today and testify about a tragic incident which has deeply impacted the Butler community, Commonwealth of Pennsylvania, and our nation.
+I'm humbled to be here today and testify about a tragic incident which has deeply impacted the Butler community, the Commonwealth of Pennsylvania, and our nation.

-I'd like to offer a perspective that this is very much an ongoing, complex and dynamic investigation.
+I'd like to offer a perspective that this is very much an ongoing, complex, and dynamic investigation.

 And each day, as we arrive at day 10 today, I learn multiple new facts as we uncover new information as the investigation progresses.